vEnhance/1802/src/scalint.typ

 The reason for this naming is that later we'll meet vector-field variants of the line and surface integral that play a much bigger role in 18.02.
-Indeed we mentioned in @sec-warning-trio that these scalar-field integrlas are only used for a few specific cases.
+Indeed we mentioned in @sec-warning-trio that these scalar-field integrals are only used for a few specific cases.

 == [TEXT] Arc length, and its generalization to the scalar-field line integral